aragon/osx/packages/contracts/docs/core/02-how-to-guides/01-plugin-development/index.md

 # Developing your Plugin

-AragonOS makes it easy for you to write, maintain, and distribute your own plugin.
+AragonOSx makes it easy for you to write, maintain, and distribute your own plugin.

 In the following, you find guides explaining how to develop and publish plugin on Aragon's repository.